top of page

 Kids healthy diet, kids nutrition, kids health, natural support for kids health, ADHD and Kids, Kids food sensitivities, kids HTMA, Kids gut health, autism and diet, natural support for ADHD, natural support for autism

-Beneficial Biomedical Functional Tests for Children
+Foundational Biomedical Tests for Kids

-Food Sensitivity - Food sensitivity is common and often manifests as GI issues, fatigue, lack of concentration/brain fog, migraine & headache, dark circles under the eyes, skin issues, and many other symptoms.
+• Food Sensitivity: Food sensitivity is common and often manifests as GI issues, fatigue, lack of concentration/brain fog, migraine & headache, dark circles under the eyes, skin issues, and many other symptoms.
 Learn more.

-Gut Health Panel - Allows us to test gastrointestinal pathogens like bacteria, parasites, yeast and an imbalance of gut bacteria.
+• Gut Health Panel: Allows us to test gastrointestinal pathogens like bacteria, parasites, yeast and an imbalance of gut bacteria.
 Learn more

-Organic Acid Test (OAT) - The Organic Acids Test (OAT) is considered a “metabolic snapshot” of what is going on in the body.
+• Organic Acid Test (OAT): The Organic Acids Test (OAT) is considered a “metabolic snapshot” of what is going on in the body.
 It provides information on important neurotransmitters, nutritional markers, glutathione status, oxalate metabolism, evaluation of intestinal yeast and bacteria, and much more.
 The test includes 74 urinary metabolite markers that can be very useful for discovering underlying causes of chronic illness.
 Learn more

-Hair Minerals & Metals - Some children with have a hard time detoxing heavy metals from their environment.
+• Hair Minerals & Metals: Some children with have a hard time detoxing heavy metals from their environment.
 Hair can give us a reliable representation of heavy metal burden and minerals.
 The hair shows a three-month window of what has been going on in the body.
 L:earn more

-Nutrigenetic (SNP) Panel - Have you ever wondered how your genes are impacting your body’s nutrition status?
+• Nutrigenetic (SNP) Panel: Have you ever wondered how your genes are impacting your body’s nutrition status?
 Some genes can play a major role in the way we break down and absorb the nutrients from our food and supplements.
 With 23andMe or Ancestry.com data, we are able to identify mutations in over 35 different genes and adjust diet and supplements to fit your genes.

-Environmental Toxin Panel - We live in a toxic world!
+• Environmental Toxin Panel: We live in a toxic world!
 Toxins from plastic bottles, food containers, air pollution, contaminated water, non-organic produce, and other unhealthy contaminants can build up in the body and exacerbate hormone, weight and mood issues.
 Via a simple urine test we can measure the buildup of these toxins in the body and make lifestyle changes to help the body naturally detox or use diet/supplements to help bind and excrete toxins.
 Learn more.

 1. Ditch & Switch: Our daily exposure to toxic substances has significantly risen over the past few decades due to the extensive use of plastics, fragrances, pesticides in food, toxins in personal care products, toxic cooking materials, and more.
 These toxins place a heavy load on our detoxification systems and can cause symptoms.
 The simplest and most effective way to reduce your toxic burden is by minimizing the use of everyday products that contain toxins.
 To assist you in getting started, we have prepared a Ditch & Switch Cheat Sheet.
 Moreover, to help alleviate the confusion of selecting alternatives, we have provided numerous recommendations in our Nourish Shop.